Your Heart Is Aging Faster Than You Think—Here's What Nobody Tells You

 Why Your Doctor’s Standard Tests Aren’t Enough

 Annual physicals typically check blood pressure, basic cholesterol, and blood sugar.
-These are important, but they’re like checking the oil in your car and assuming the engine is perfect.
+These are important, but they’re like checking the oil in your car and assuming the entire engine is perfect.

 The Risk Factors Nobody Talks About